Towards crowdsourcing and cooperation in linguistic resources: Conclusion

-This work is supported by the Russian Foundation for the Humanities, project №13-04-12020 ``New Open Electronic Thesaurus for Russian''.
+This work is supported by the Russian Foundation for the Humanities, project no.~13-04-12020 ``New Open Electronic Thesaurus for Russian'', and by the Program of Government of the Russian Federation 02.A03.21.0006 on 27.08.2013.

 The author would like to thank Dmitry Granovsky for the extended statistical information collected from \url{http://opencorpora.org/}.
+The author is also grateful to the anonymous referees who offered very useful comments on the present paper.